smokinthunder/fruit_detect/README.md

    pip install -r requirements.txt
    ```

 3. Place your custom YOLOv5 model weights (`best.pt`) in the root directory of the project.
+(Optional)

 4. Create the required directories:
    ```bash